 Whenever possible, your doctor will first try nonsurgical treatments such as rest, physical therapy, or anti-inflammatory medicines.
 You may be a candidate for Tommy John surgery or UCL repair if nonsurgical methods don’t help.

 Experience and Skill

 Tommy John surgery is uncommon and very specialized.
 Your surgical team’s level of experience is an important factor in the success of the procedure.
-Duke surgeons perform multiple Tommy John surgeries each year.
+Duke surgeons perform multiple Tommy John surgeries and UCL repairs each year.

 Specialized Physical Therapists

 After your surgery, a physical therapist who specializes in elbow rehabilitation will work with you to help you restore your strength and movement.

 Where you receive your care matters.
 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why our orthopaedics program is nationally ranked, and the highest ranked program in North Carolina, according to U.S. News & World Report for 2020–2021.